Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

-- He's knocked down 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

-- Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On the glass, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per game.
+- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.

-- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per game.
+- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.

 Jaylen Brown vs. the Heat